MaslovPI/MaslovPI/README.md

 👋 Hi, I’m @MaslovPI (Pavel Maslov)

-🖥️ I've been codding for 13 years
+🖥️ I've been coding professionally for 13 years

 🏢 C# was my primary language for a long time